sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 __Program Flow:__

 The program works in the following fashion.
 It reads the file from a chip and saves to disk, or alternatively it can just open a local file from disk.
-Then it reads that data into a variable, patches the data and then wites the pactched data back to disk using the original filename with "-patched.bin" appended to the end.
-When the write button is clicked, it looks for the file with the "-patched" bin appended to the end.
+Then if the use presses the patch button it reads that data into a variable, creates a backup of the original as filename + ".bak", then patches the data overwrites the original file.
+When the write button is clicked, it looks for the original filename.

 __Crashes:__